 ADHD experts respond to common questions about ADHD in children and adults...

-“How can a child with attention deficit disorder (ADD ADHD) focus intently for hours on a video game but be unable to make it through a single chapter in a textbook?”
+“How can a child with attention deficit hyperactivity disorder (ADHD) focus intently for hours on a video game but be unable to make it through a single chapter in a textbook?”

 ADHD is not merely a disorder of attention, excess activity, or poor impulse control, though these features are usually the most conspicuous.
 Underneath lurks a profound disorder in the mental mechanisms that give humans the capacity for self-regulation.